jess-sys/22Docs/docs/valgrind.rst

 		read(fd, buff, 2);
 	}

 ``read`` will try to read at the adress pointed to by ``buff``.
-But this adress has already been freed, so valgrind will show us this error :
+But this adress has already been free'd, so Valgrind will show us this error :

 .. code-block:: console